-If you return a signed and dated proxy card without marking any vote selections, your shares will be voted "FOR" the election of each nominee for director, "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm and "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement.
+If you return a signed and dated proxy card without marking any vote selections, your shares will be voted "FOR" the election of each nominee for director, "FOR" the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm, "FOR" the approval of the compensation of our named executive officers as disclosed in this proxy statement and "Every Year" as the preferred frequency of stockholder advisory votes on the compensation of our named executive officers.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.